Resident Evil Village: Shadows of Rose

 Rose finds herself in yet another deeper stratum that resembles the village where she was kidnapped.
 There, she discovers and uses the Purifying Crystal, which absorbs her powers.
-Just then the consciousness of Miranda appears, who reveals that the man "Canine" Rose spoke with was an illusion to lure her into the Megamycete.
+Miranda's consciousness appears, who reveals that the man "Canine" Rose spoke with was an illusion to lure her into the Megamycete.
 Still determined to revive her daughter Eva, Miranda intends to use Rose's consciousness as a vessel now that she is powerless.
 Michael immediately manifests, revealing himself to be Ethan's consciousness within the Megamycete, and helps Rose escape, but Miranda catches up to them.
 Ethan encourages Rose to leave and battles Miranda himself.
-Seeing her father in danger, Rose is reluctant to leave, but when she hears his agonizing cries, she breaks the crystal and embraces her powers, gaining them back once again, along with some new ones.
-Rose fights and defeats Miranda, finally destroying her existence once and for all.
-Rose embraces her father, who apologizes for not being there during her upbringing, but says that he is proud of her.
+Seeing her father in danger, Rose is reluctant to leave, but when she hears his cries, she breaks the crystal and regains her powers before defeating Miranda.
+She embraces her father, who apologizes for not being there during her upbringing, but says that he is proud of her.
 Rose's consciousness then leaves the Megamycete.
-The post-credits scene from the base game plays out.
+Rose later visits Ethan's grave before being called away on a mission for the BSAA.
+As she and her escort drive off into the distance, an unknown figure approaches the vehicle.